Game Preview: Cougars vs. Royals

 O CANADA: Both Joshua Ravensbergen and Terik Parascak attended Team Canada's National Junior Summer Showcase this summer which took place in Minneapolis, MN.
 The camp serves as an evaluation for Hockey Canada to select its roster to compete in the 2026 IIHF World Junior Hockey Championship in December.
 Ravensbergen and Parascak were two of 40 players invited to this summer's camp.

-- Oil Kings Open B.C.
-Swing in Kamloops against Blazers - Edmonton Oil Kings
+- Stroeder and Chipchura Return to Oil Kings with Silver Medals at World Under-17 Hockey Challenge - Edmonton Oil Kings

 - Game Preview: Cougars vs. Royals - Prince George Cougars